 translation missing: en.blogs.sidebar.recent_articles

-I introduced the RFID blocking option to both the Tyvek and Soft Shell line based on many requests for this functionality.
+I introduced the RFID blocking option to our entire collection based on many requests for this functionality.
 Lots of customers choose this option, but others have noticed it and wondered what RFID is and whether they need a wallet to block it.
 I’m not going to try to convince you to get it, just explain what it is as best I can so you can decide.

 Here's a brief explanation and answers to the most common questions...